 Compared to even the large ocean swells that surfers love, large tsunami waves have exponentially longer wavelengths, around 120 miles as opposed to 300 feet for swells in deep water.
 As a rule of thumb, the longer the wavelength, the faster a wave travels.
 In deep water, where there is no bottom friction to slow the wave, a tsunami can travel 600 miles per hour.
 The height, or amplitude, of the wave is usually small, a foot or less, and aboard a ship in mid-ocean, the passing wave is often barely noticeable on the surface.
 But when it arrives on shore that tremendous forward motion is pushed up and onto the land, unleashing destruction.

-Undersea ridges and canyons utterly reshape the waves that encounter them.
+Undersea ridges and canyons reshape the waves that encounter them.
 The underwater ridge perpendicular to the shore at Crescent City, California, is invisible save for a few patches of dark rock just above the water line off shore, but by focusing the incoming waves’ energy, it occasionally turns this sleepy town into a tsunami trap.
 After miles of climbing Humboldt’s twisting coastal road, which periodically drops onto expanses of reed and egret-filled estuaries, the road into Crescent City, the last town south of the Oregon on the coast, finally descends to a beach plain that is flat as a race track, with a few casinos and smorgasbords that give it more the feel of a Nevada border town.
 Between the forested rocky point on the south end of town and the harbor of fishing boats to the north lies an exceptionally long, shallow, and wide stretch of beach where residents love to walk their dogs, occasionally yelling at them not to harass the sea lions.
 If there were no underwater ridge off the shore, just this flat bottomed beach, a big wave would land evenly across its entire width.
 Instead the ridge bends the wave, and that bending, called refraction, focuses the wave’s energy.
 When the focused energy of a 600 mph tsunami hits the long stretch of shallow beach, it leaps up and over everything in its way, which it did most spectacularly in 1964, when a wave generated by an earthquake in Alaska leveled the town.
-Vulnerable to its invisible geology, Crescent City was heavily damaged a second time in 2011 when the Tohoku tsunami crossed the Pacific and upended its harbor.
+Vulnerable to its invisible geology, Crescent City was heavily damaged a second time in 2011 when the Tohoku tsunami crossed the Pacific, upending its harbor and killing a man walking on the beach.

 A tsunami arriving at the end a deepwater canyon, on the other hand, is likely to have a smaller wave height, since the wave energy will have bent and focused on the adjoining ridges, away from the canyon.
 These differences in the underwater topography explain why the Andaman tsunami completely destroyed some communities and left others relatively unharmed.
 Directly off the coast of Oluvil, Sri Lanka, there is a deep canyon, and consequently only two people died there.
 Eight miles to the north, in Kalmunai, an underwater ridge focused the wave energy toward the shore, killing 8,500 townspeople.
 Thailand’s Khao Lak Bay, where Dwayne Meadows rented his bungalow, has a very shallow, sandy slope.
 The tsunami waves in 2004 had nowhere to go but up, with plenty of time and distance do so.
 There were no trees, offshore islands, or other barriers to slow tsunami and protect the coastline.
-The town’s popular resorts were built right next to the beach, and by law could be no higher than the local coconut palms, unlike the concrete high-rise hotels further south in Phuket.
+The town’s popular resorts were built right next to the beach, and by law could be no higher than the local coconut palms, unlike the high-rise hotels further south in Phuket.
 These factors combined to make Khao Lak a killing field.
 The tsunami death toll there was estimated to be over 4,500, more than half of the 8,150 deaths in Thailand as a whole.

-Despite their similarities, there are also striking differences between the 2011 and 2004 tsunamis.
-The Japanese nuclear accident added a poisonous insult to what was already the worst catastrophe in the nation’s history, and substantially blurred the boundary between the natural disaster and its man-made sequel.
+Despite similarities, there are also striking differences between the 2011 and 2004 tsunamis.
+The Japanese nuclear accident added a poisonous insult to what was already the worst catastrophe in the nation’s history, and blurred the boundary between the natural disaster and its man-made sequel.
 But the death toll from the Tohoku tsunami, although horrific, was only a fraction of the more than 275,000 who died in the Andaman event.
 Incredibly, in the countries surrounding the Indian Ocean where most of the damage occurred, there were no sea walls, no warning systems of any kind, and little public education on the tsunami danger.
 These warnings might have saved many who died that day, including the victims in Khao Lak.

 Japan’s superior warning systems and public education on tsunamis grow from a long history of tsunamis there.
 Technological advances in warning systems—most of them in the past fifty years— also played a significant role.
 The history of these systems starts a century and a half ago, in 1851, when Joseph Saxton invented the automated tidal gauge, the first instrument to measure a distant seismic event.
 Until that time, harbormasters measured tides by sending an assistant to the dock every hour to plunge a pole painted with depth markings into the water.
 Saxton’s invention elegantly automated the process.
 His device consisted of a pole that rose and fell with the tide inside a cylinder secured to the dock.
 Saxton connected the top of the pole to a writing instrument that also fluctuated with the tide, recording hourly changes on a paper cylinder that rotated regularly according to a clock.
 The tide gauge was first deployed in 1854 in San Francisco and San Diego, and on December 23 of that year, both gauges logged an unusual wave pattern.
 American officials, at first confused by the gauge’s squiggles, were later amazed to discover they represented a sizable earthquake and tsunami across the Pacific, in Japan.